Busting Wellness Myths At Work & Home

 Dr Megan Rossi

-Dr Megan Rossi is a gut health scientist, registered dietitian, and research fellow.
-Author and founder of The Gut Health Doctor.
-Published 50+ peer-reviewed papers and has secured multi-million-pound research funding.
-Frustrated by misinformation, she shares clear, evidence-based guidance with a large public audience.
+Dr Megan Rossi is a gut health scientist, registered dietitian and research fellow, and the founder of The Gut Health Doctor.
+She has published widely in peer-reviewed journals and secured research funding for her work, and shares evidence-based gut health guidance with a large public audience.

 Talk themes: Bust nutritional myths, master your gut health